pattonsgirl/CEG2350/Labs/Lab05/README.md

 # backup of the original file is created otherwise the changes are written back to INPUTFILE
 ```

-Only write the command that performs the required task.
+Only write the command that performs the required task in the lab write up.
 DO NOT paste the results.

 1. Remove all html end tags - anything with `</stuff>`
-   - `stuff` here represents anything surrounded by the HTML close tag: `</ > `
+   - `stuff` here represents anything surrounded by the HTML close tag: `</ >`
 2. Replace all `<li>` tags and the whitespace before the tag with the markdown format for a bullet point: `- `
    - Note that is a dash followed by a single space
 3. Replace `<h1>` tags with markdown for header tags: `# `